Laica-Lunasys/LunaConomy/README.md

 commercial, industrial or non-consumer uses, unless such uses represent the only significant mode of use of the product.

-ÒInstallation InformationÓ for a User Product means any methods, procedures, authorization keys, or other information required to install and execute modified versions of a covered work in that User Product from a modified version of its Corresponding Source.
+ï¿½Installation Informationï¿½ for a User Product means any methods, procedures, authorization keys, or other information required to install and execute modified versions of a covered work in that User Product from a modified version of its Corresponding Source.
 The information must